xulabs/aitom/aitom/classify/deep/unsupervised/disca/README.md

 ## Subtomogram averages

+The subtomogram average of macromolecular complexes from the *Rattus* neuron dataset and the *Mycoplasma pneumoniae* dataset have been deposited in the EM Data Bank with accession numbers EMD-40043, -40087, -40089, and -40090.
+The subtomogram average of macromolecular complexes from the *Synechocystis* cell dataset, the *Cercopithecus aethiops* kidney dataset, and the *Murinae* embryonic fibroblast are available [here](https://github.com/xulabs/aitom/files/11392586/DISCA_subtomogram_averages.zip) as .mrc files.

 ## BibTeX

 If you use or modify the code from this project in your project, please cite: